-Student Schedule Breaks

-10, 8, or 7 1/2 hr/day 15 min. in the morning & 15 min in the afternoon
+Future Professional Schedule Breaks Lunch 10, 7 1/2, or 7 hr/day 15 min. in the morning & 15 min in the afternoon 30 min.
+5 hr/day 15 min as scheduled by school administration n/a

-6 hr/day 15 min. in the morning & 15 min in the afternoon

-5 hr/day 15 min at mid-point of schedule

-4 hr/day 15 min at mid-point of schedule n/a

-- 13. Documentation of time: Students may not leave the school premises during regular hours without an instructor's permission. - a.
-Students who leave school premises or those who leave early must document their time by clocking out on the time clock, signing the sign-out sheet, and having an instructor book them out. - b.
-Students who leave school premises must clock out on the time clock and sign the sign-out sheet.

-- c.
-Day students must clock out on the time clock for lunch for 30 minutes every day.
-Students will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
-Students may not clock in or out for another student. - 15.
-Students must keep a record of all services each day on the "service tracking sheet," which must be completed daily and turned in every week.
+- 13. Documentation of time: Future Professionals may not leave the school premises during regular hours without a Learning Leader's permission. - a.
+Future Professionals who leave the school premises must document their time by clocking out on the time clock, filling out the digital absent request form, and informing a Learning Leader. - b.
+Day Future Professionals must clock out on the time clock for lunch for 30 minutes every day.
+Future Professionals will not receive credit for the hour if they fail to clock in/out for lunch. - 14.
+Future Professionals may not clock in or out for another Future Professional. - 15.
+Future Professionals can not ask others to clock them in or out. - 16.
+Future Professionals must keep a record of all services performed each day on the service tracking sheet, which must be completed daily and turned in every month.